lunes, 28 de febrero de 2011

 I saw your eyes, your body and your hair,

-I could smell the perfume of your neck
+I breathed the perfume rising from your neck,

 ("El beso robado" del pintor francés